tbogdala/mindmeld/README.md

 *   Think downloading a single file would be easy with a framework like Flutter?
     Nope!
 This package got the job done for me: https://github.com/781flyingdutchman/background_downloader

-*   MacOS and iOS builds need to have the binaries built manually first.

 *   MacOS: Hardened Runtime setting needs 'Disable Library Validation' enabled so that `path_provider` can not crash at app start.

 *   MacOS: Removed App Sandbox entitlement in order to access GGUF files the user may already have elsewhere on the system, say, for example, in the user's `.cache/huggingface` or `.cache/lm-studio` folders.
 With the sandbox, the models would need to be duplicated or moved into one of the standard folders, like `~/Documents`.

 *   iOS: To get over 4GB of memory, I had to add the `com.apple.developer.kernel.increased-memory-limit` entitlement.

 Steps to get iOS going